jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmd:: Locate Library @qualid

-   Displays the full name. status and file system path of the module :n:`@qualid`, whether loaded or not.
+   Displays the full name, status and file system path of the module :n:`@qualid`, whether loaded or not.

 .. cmd:: Locate File @string